juleskers/esphome_component_bthome/README.md

-Just a fort to run this project on a Shelly Plus 1.
+Just a fork to run this project on a Shelly Plus 1.

 ***Deprecation warning***